|First Estimate||Second Estimate||Third Estimate|

 Trams had conductors who collected the fares on the tram.

 Hours per Day: This is the most difficult item to estimate.
-Buses routes usually run from about 5:30 am until about 11:30 pm.
+These days, buses routes usually run from about 5:30 am until about 11:30 pm.
 A bus depot is almost empty in the peak hours, but is usually about half full at other times.
-Buses often park at the terminus for a few minutes before the trip starts.
+Buses usually park at the terminus for a few minutes before the trip starts.

 Days per Week: At least 5 days, but weekend services are fewer.
 Before about 1970 the shops closed at noon on Saturday for the weekend, and sport on Sunday was restricted.
 However going to the beach on a Sunday was always big.